pitdive/haproxy_config/README.md

 I am using directly the Stagging Directory : /root/CloudianPackages on the puppet master in this example just after an installation of HyperStore cluster.

-First, you should have the files mentioned above (or you can locate them) :
+First, you should have the files mentioned above in the Stagging Directory (or you can locate them) :

 	root@cloudianone CloudianPackages# ls haproxy*
 	haproxy_config.py  haproxy_template.cfg